 - Turnaround time is 0.5-2 work days depending on slide numbers.
 Let staff know of any deadlines at sample submission.

 - First-time UF submitters – request an individual user account on the Slide Scanning form.
 You will receive an email containing your username (Gatorlink ID or other provided email name) and a temporary password.
 The temporary password must be changed on first login.
 Follow UF Health IT security policies for maintaining a secure account system.

 - You will receive an email when slides are ready for pickup.
 Pick up at D11-41 submissions counter.

 - Find your Case (clinical) or Project (research) folder listed by PI’s last name.

 - Open your folder and look for the images in the lower panel.
 If there has been more than one subfolder, each is a separate “specimen”.
 Open the specimen for the images using the “+” sign of the icon or click on the brain icon.

 - Need assistance?
 Contact us or check out Help in eSlide or ImageScope.

-- Windows computers- install free Imagescope software from Aperio website – ImageScope Download
+- Windows computers- install free ImageScope software from Aperio website.

-- highly recommended- allows snapshots for publication quality images (TIFF, JPEG), annotating, distance measurements, positive pixel count, and many other features.
+- Highly recommended- allows snapshots for publication quality images (TIFF, JPEG), annotating, distance measurements, positive pixel count, and many other features.
 Will open any .jpg and .tif image.
+Manual

-- ImageScope needs to be selected from Webviewer the first time then it will become the default image viewing program.
+- ImageScope needs to be selected from default viewer.
 Chose the link in the upper right of the Webview image border.